 Prior to taking the helm of Staccato, Rick was vice president and general manager of Texas Instruments’ Wireless Chipset Business Unit.
 He joined TI as part of the acquisition of Dot Wireless, where he was co-founder, chairman, and CEO.
 Prior to founding Dot Wireless, Rick was a founding member of NextWave Telecom, Inc., where he was the senior vice president and general manager of the Consumer Products division.
 Previously, Rick was vice president of engineering at Qualcomm, leading the development of the first commercial CDMA subscriber equipment.
 Prior to joining Qualcomm, Rick held technical positions at M/A-Com Linkabit.

-Rick holds a B.S. from the University of California, San Diego where he was also named the Alumni of the Year in 2001.
-He currently serves on the Board of Directors at CommNexus and EvoNexus while also serving on the Council of Advisors of UCSD’s Jacobs School of Engineering.
+Rick holds a B.S. from the University of California, San Diego where he was named the Alumni of the Year in 2001 and currently serves on the Council of Advisors of UCSD’s Jacobs School of Engineering.